okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/social-login/main/index.md

 > **Note:** This section is only for Okta Classic Engine. <br>
 > If you are using Okta Identity Engine, the Sign in with IdP option is available on the widget after you've [created the Identity Provider in your Okta org](#create-the-identity-provider-in-okta) and configured the [routing rule](https://help.okta.com/okta_help.htm?id=ext-cfg-routing-rules).
 No additional code is required.
 See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version and see [Upgrade your widget](/docs/guides/oie-upgrade-sign-in-widget/main/#idp-discovery) for upgrade considerations to Identity Engine.

 The [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget) is an embeddable JavaScript widget that reproduces the look and behavior of the standard Okta sign-in page.
 You can add a **Sign in with <StackSnippet snippet="idp" inline />** button to the widget by adding the following code to your Okta Sign-In Widget configuration.

+<StackSnippet snippet="siwconfig" />

 Replace `Your_IDP_ID` with the Identity Provider ID from your Identity Provider that you created in Okta in the [Create the Identity Provider in Okta](#create-the-identity-provider-in-okta) section.

-<StackSnippet snippet="siwconfig" />

 To find your Identity Provider ID:

 1. In the Admin console, go to **Security** > **Identity Providers**.
 1. On the **Identity Providers** page, select the **Identity Provider** tab.
 1. Select your Identity Provider from the list. **IdP ID** contains your Identity Provider ID.

 ### Add the Identity Provider to the custom Okta-hosted sign-in page

 > **Note:** This section is only for Okta Classic Engine. <br>
 > If you are using Okta Identity Engine, the Sign in with IdP option is available on the widget after you've [created an Identity Provider in your Okta org](#create-an-identity-provider-in-okta) and configured the [routing rule](https://help.okta.com/okta_help.htm?id=ext-cfg-routing-rules).
 See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version.

-If you configured a [custom Okta-hosted Sign-In Widget](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget), you can add a **Sign in with <StackSnippet snippet="idp" inline />** button by adding the following code beneath the `var config = OktaUtil.getSignInWidgetConfig();` line in the **Sign-in page code editor**.
+If you configured a [custom Okta-hosted Sign-In Widget](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget), you can add a **Sign in with <StackSnippet snippet="idp" inline />** button by adding the following code beneath the `var config = OktaUtil.getSignInWidgetConfig();` line in the **Sign-in page code editor** of the Admin Console.

+<StackSnippet snippet="siwconfig" />

 Replace `Your_IDP_ID` with the Identity Provider ID from your Identity Provider that you created in Okta in the [Create the Identity Provider in Okta](#create-the-identity-provider-in-okta) section.

-<StackSnippet snippet="siwconfig" />

 ## Next steps